Parable of the Renegades [BETA Version]

 The way Rhea kept shifting herself around Lucas, made her lab gown come into contact with her figure at a constant rate, its transparency showing off her navy-blue one-piece swimsuit and moist porcelain skin underneath.
 It was almost like she wasn’t wearing that lab gown at all.

 The sight in front of him inspired the following phrase to echo through Davis’ mind:

 I gotta get injured...
 I gotta get injured...
 I gotta get injured...
 I gotta get injured...

 The symphony of cracks eventually came to an end.
 Lucas felt close to being rejuvenated, but he was still left with some mildly annoying side effects from his adoptive mother’s playful roughhousing.

-Lucas got himself comfortable in the section that contained a Jacuzzi.
-He left the water with the temperature on hot, making it simulate a hot spring and the water was dyed translucent purple thanks to being mixed with some lavender from Rea's massive herb collection.
+Wearing only a towel around his waist, Lucas got himself comfortable in the section that contained a Jacuzzi.
+The water’s temperature was set to hot, making it simulate a hot spring.
+He also dyed the water a translucent purple thanks to applying some lavender from Rhea’s massive herb collection.

-As the hot, healing water entered every pore of his body, Lucas could feel his pain slowly fading away.
-All that fatigue from twenty-seven hours of fighting would soon be gone in a moment.
+As the hot, healing water entered every microscopic pore of his body, Lucas relished the slow fade of his pain.
+All that fatigue from twenty-seven hours of fighting was soon to be gone.

 When he wanted a break from the heat, he took a few seconds to get out of the tub and looked straight into the room’s mirror.
 He lifted the wavy hair bangs that had been shielding his eyes from everyone’s view the entire time.